Read on for essential information about:

 (Reception to follow in the Michael Hooker Research Center)

-We ask all graduating students, faculty and staff who plan to RSVP for this event.
+We ask all graduating students, faculty and staff who plan to attend to RSVP for this event.

 In honor of this special occasion, we are pleased to announce that Dr. Nicole Bates will be our commencement speaker.
 Dr. Bates is the Senior Program Officer of Global Health Policy and Advocacy at the Bill & Melinda Gates Foundation and works daily pioneering and supporting advocacy strategies for global health.

 All family and friends are welcome to join us on Saturday!
-Guest tickets are not required for this event, however.
-We ask all graduating students, faculty and staff who plan to RSVP for this event.
+Guest tickets are not required for this event, however, we ask all graduating students, faculty and staff who plan to attend to RSVP for this event.

 The School will honor December 2013 and May and August 2014 graduates at its 2014 commencement ceremony.
 All of these graduating students are welcome to participate, which includes walking across the stage after each name is called, having a picture taken with Dean Rimer and receiving a gift from the SPH Alumni Association.